kord-network/docs/concepts/identity.md

 A signature of an Auxiliary metadata SHOULD be a detached cryptographic signature of the content hash of value in the key-value pair.

-A signature MUST be registered with the Identity Signature Contract to be available on the Meta Network.
+A signature MUST be registered with the Identity Signature Contract to be available on the META Network.
 Signatures are mapped to:

 - META-ID of the owner of the metadata item
 - key of the meta item